amadeus4dev/amadeus-python/README.rst

 Getting Started
 ---------------

-To send make your first API call you will need to `register for an Amadeus Developer Account <https://developer.amadeus.com/register>`__ and `set up your first application <https://dashboard.developer.amadeus.com/applications>`__.
+To make your first API call you will need to `register for an Amadeus Developer Account <https://developer.amadeus.com/register>`__ and `set up your first application <https://dashboard.developer.amadeus.com/applications>`__.